 1. Set up schema on your website.
 This is a way to tell the searcher what this listing is about.
-With schema this is additional accurate information to help users know more about the listing prior to clicking through to your website.
+With the schema, this is additional accurate information to help users know more about the listing prior to clicking through to your website.
 This can be in the form of an image beside a listing, a star rated review and additional information as a snippet showing the user that bit more extra on what the listing is about.

 2. Get your website speed and loading times to be very quick.
-This is good for voice search as well as not keeping visitors waiting longer then three seconds.
+This is good for voice search as well as not keeping visitors waiting longer than three seconds.
 After this point percentages of drop off in conversion begin and you don’t want that.

-3. Optimise your site images to load fast and have the appropriate descriptions of what each image is about .
+3. Optimise your site images to load fast and have the appropriate descriptions of what each image is about.
 When done right you have another area to take advantage of in Google images search.
 As we all know a high percentage of users may be visually orientated and respond to image search bringing them from the image to the site page.

 4. Add a caching plugin when your site is WordPress based.

-6. Get backlinks pointing to your site indicates your site is valuable and trust worthy.
+6. Get backlinks pointing to your site indicates your site is valuable and trustworthy.
 Backlinks can happen naturally as a result of generating great content worth sharing, especially when the backlinks are related to the landing page subject matter.

 8. Make your site mobile friendly and responsive.
 Google is only too aware of how frustrating it can be for users who try to navigate a website on mobile when it is not set up for this.
-This is why Google encourages mobile user friendly content and usability. https://testmysite.thinkwithgoogle.com/intl/en-us
+This is why Google encourages mobile user-friendly content and usability. https://testmysite.thinkwithgoogle.com/intl/en-us

 Getting your website onto page one in mobile search means making sure your website is mobile friendly.

-- Next make sure you have a responsive website
+- Next, make sure you have a responsive website

 - Make it fast & test your website for speed

-- Ensure it is user friendly and that the content is clear without pinching and zooming.
+- Ensure it is user-friendly and that the content is clear without pinching and zooming.

 - Test your website for schema markup hugely important for many aspects including, voice search, click through rate and communicating more effectively in the SERPS what your listing is about.

 Fast websites do better and everyone knows that Google wants to give users a good experience so a faster website is going to help you rank better, especially on mobile because of the bandwidth.
 Get this right and it’s another aspect accomplished.
 How to do?
 Firstly get a superfast framework or theme.
-Secondly get a WordPress based website and install a caching plugin.
+Secondly, get a WordPress based website and install a caching plugin.
 WP Rocket is one great plugin you can use, it will do the work for you so even if you are a beginner all you need to do is install this and run the plugin.
 You can optimise your images as overly large images will slow your site down.
 Improving site speed will get you ranking higher not because you are now faster it’s because your competitors are slower than your site.
 Especially important on mobile search.

 Help!
 My Listing Got Dropped Like A Stone!!

 If you produced a new page and you see it was initially near the top in Google and then suddenly a few days later was on page 7 and you are wondering why?
 Here is a possible prime reason for this.
 You will get dropped like a stone when your listing does not get clicked on.
-It’s all about impressions versus click through rate.
-If people are not clicking on your listing on Google page search results then it signals that this listing is not a good match for the search term looked for.
+It’s all about impressions versus the click-through rate.
+If people are not clicking on your listing on Google page search results then it signals that this listing is not a good match for the search term look for.
 You may have exactly what the user is looking for but if you have not bothered to set up your titles and descriptions to be compelling then your CTR will drop.
 So don’t be surprised when you get dropped like a stone by Google.
 How to get your listing going upwards?

-- Firstly make sure your title and description are attention grabbing.
+- Firstly make sure your title and description are attention-grabbing.
 Use power words and call to action.